momopatrick90/generative4j/README.md

 ### Overview
 Generative4j java library that helps you:
-* Integrate with ai/ml models, currently on OpenAI GPT is supported.
+* Integrate with ai/ml models, currently only OpenAI GPT is supported.
 * Use, extend and create PromptTemplates.
 * Perform text splitting.
 * Use, extend and create Summarizers.